 The client pays the advisor a flat annual fee to provide them with financial advice and to invest on their behalf.
 “Fee-only” means that the only payment the advisor receives comes from the client.
 “Fee-based” means that most of the payment comes directly from the client.
 In many instances, fee-based payments may also include commissions on products sold.
 The yearly fee varies significantly depending on the complexity of the client’s case.
 This fee can be in the form of an upfront fee, a once-off fee, a monthly fee or an annual fee, depending on how the planner or advisor works.

 Pro: Since flat fee advisors do not have any other source of fees, besides the client’s, and the fee is not directly tied to the size of the managed investments, the advisor’s incentives are most aligned with the client’s, they will also refer to themselves as being fiduciary.
-For instance, if a client is deciding between buying a home or investing their savings, an advisor that is compensated out of a % of investable assets, might be more inclined to recommend that the client invest the money, whereas an advisor on a retainer fee is truly impartial on his recommendation, since he earns the same regardless.
+For instance, if a client is deciding between buying a home or investing their savings, an advisor that is compensated out of a % of investable assets, might be more inclined to recommend that the client invests the money, whereas an advisor on a retainer fee is truly impartial on his recommendation, since he earns the same regardless.
 (That’s why it is important to clarify ALL revenue streams with the advisor.)

 Con: Client pays an out-of-pocket fee every year, which is not only psychologically tough, but it becomes an expense from their annual income rather than from their savings.